JvsonKee/Maze-Runners/README.md

 ### Mechanics

 - Players can traverse the maze (arrow keys or WASD).
-- Floor loot players can attain to reduce their time.
+- Special items players can pick-up to reduce their time.

 ### Items